 2. She Preferred Jonathan Even by the End of Season 1

 Quick recap: season 1 ends with a Christmas party where Nancy has rekindled her strained relationship with Steve.
-She gives Jonathan a quick peck on the cheek, along with a camera to replace the one he lost.
-Still, at that time we the audience thought she had made her decision to date Steve.
+She gives Jonathan a quick peck on the cheek, along with a camera to replace the one he lost (thanks for that, Harrington).
+Still, at that time we the audience thought she had ultimately chosen Steve.

 3. She Shares Her Upside Down Adventures with Jonathan